sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 First, [Install Hugo](https://gohugo.io/installation/) on your system.

-Next, add the `ox-hugo` package to your emacs `packages.el` file (or wherever you install emacs packages).
+Next, add the `ox-hugo` package to your Emacs `packages.el` file (or wherever you install Emacs packages).

-In doom emacs, you just add the following line to your `packages.el` file:
+In doom Emacs, you just add the following line to your `packages.el` file:

 ```lisp
 (package! ox-hugo)   ;; blogging